Abortion in Japan

-Abortion is allowed in Japan under a term limit of 22 weeks for endangerment to the health of the pregnant woman, economic hardship, or rape.
+Abortion in Japan is legal under a term limit of 22 weeks for endangerment to the health of the pregnant woman, economic hardship, or rape.
+It was first legalized in 1948 under the Eugenic Protection Law initially for health and eugenic reasons, and later expanded to include economic hardship, which made it function quite broadly in practice.

 Chapter XXIX of the Penal Code of Japan makes abortion de jure illegal in the country, but exceptions to the law are broad enough that it is widely accepted and practiced.
 Exceptions to the prohibition of abortion are regulated by the Maternal Health Protection Law that allows approved doctors to practice abortion on a woman if the pregnancy was the result of rape or if the continuation of the pregnancy endangers the maternal health because of physical or economic reasons.
 Anyone trying to practice abortion without the consent of the woman will be prosecuted, including the doctors.
 If a woman is married, consent from her spouse is also needed to approve abortions for socioeconomic reasons, although the rule doesn't apply if she is in a broken marriage, suffering abuse, or other domestic issues.
 Despite the partner's consent not being necessary for unmarried women and women who were impregnated by abusive partners or through rape, many doctors and medical institutions seek a signature from the man believed to have made the woman pregnant for fear of getting into legal trouble, rights advocates say.

 In April 2023, medical abortion was approved in Japan for pregnancies up to 9 weeks of gestation.
 The Japanese health ministry approved an abortifacent from British pharmaceutical company Linepharma.
 Women who have a medical abortion are required to stay in the hospital for the abortion to be confirmed by the prescribing physician.
 Any other person who is not a certified gynecologist or obstetrician who aborts a fetus using abortifacients that is not approved by the Japanese Health Ministry will be penalized.

 Abortions are not covered under Japanese insurance.
 Surgical abortions can cost between 100,000 yen and 200,000 yen; the total cost of the abortion pill and a medical consultation would be around 100,000 yen, according to the NHK.

 Since the approval of the Mefeego pill pack in April 2023, the government conducted a survey that concluded there were no severe side effects and complications as a result of the newly approved medication.
 In August 2024, the Ministry of Health announced it is now considering the expansion of medical abortion to outpatient clinics that can coordinate inpatient facilities in the case of emergencies.